-Friday night.
-The family is gathered around the table dressed in their finest, with the glowing Shabbos neiros burning nearby.
+It's Friday night.
+The family, dressed in their finest, is gathered around the table, with the glowing Shabbos neiros burning nearby.
 On the table is a silver kos filled to the brim with wine.
 The shiny Kiddush becher is waiting to be lifted for this unique and special mitzvah.

-Why is Kiddush recited at the start of Shabbos?
-What is it about Kiddush that helps us to fully understand the beauty of Shabbos Kodesh?
-By learning the halachos of Kiddush, we will enhance and elevate our entire Shabbos experience.
+Why is Kiddush recited to mark the onset of Shabbos?
+What is it about Kiddush that helps us to fully internalize the beauty of Shabbos Kodesh?
+By learning the halachos of Kiddush and gaining a deeper understanding of this beautiful mitzvah, we will enhance and elevate our entire Shabbos experience.